jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 1. Easily select appropriate foods and protein concentrations
 2. Choose dosing strategies based on patient risk
 3. Calculate dilutions when doses are too small to measure
-4. Transition from processed forms (e.g., powder) to whole foods
+4. Transition from one form of a food (e.g., peanut powder) to another food (ie. whole peanuts)
 5. Validate protocols for safety issues
 6. Export protocols for patient charts
 7. Easy customization of protocol tables